Skip to content

 20. “Safe Escrow” The Seller Recommends

-Why it’s a scam: You think funds are protected, but release rules are rigged.
+Why it’s a scam: You think funds are protected, but the release rules are rigged.
 Once money enters, it’s effectively gone.

 21. Courier-Only Policy – “No Visitors Ever”